avsmirnov567/aacEncodingTest/README.md

-# voipCallsTest
+# aacEncodingTest
-This repo contains my experiments of making VoIP-calls implementation in Objective C.
+This repo contains my experiments of recording audio to AAC LC format and playback it.

-I used my company serverside (written on PHP) for establishing SIP-connections between two devices: parent (can only call) and child (can only receive).
-The most complicated thing was audio decoding/encoding.
-All data is transfered in AAC LC format with ADTS headers.
-Finally, I made decoding by writing custom data source for StreamingKit library, made by Thong Nguen.
 For encoding, I used class written by Criss Ballinger.
+Decoding was solved by writing custom data source for StreamingKit library, made by Thong Nguen.
+It was neccessary for me to work with streams only, because I have planned to use this project in VoIP-calls implementation.

 Link to Thong Nguen repo: https://github.com/tumtumtum/StreamingKit